 If you need to modify the support order or establish a support order with an out-of-state resident, the Uniform Interstate Family Support Act (UIFSA) may be the way to go.
 Interstate travel can be avoided through telephonic or electronic court appearances.
 Because all states use UIFSA, treatment of support orders is consistent between states under this act with the states working together.
 The ruling state law is generally that of the child’s home state.
 UIFSA, in effect since 1998, has resulted in eliminating multiple support orders from different jurisdictions as was once commonplace.

 Whether you decide to register your out-of-state support order to enforce it in New Jersey or you have a New Jersey order that you want to register in another state, be aware of the limitations of registration alone.
 Bringing a UIFSA action affords you a broader range of remedies.

-If you need to discuss registration of an out-of-state support order in New Jersey, registering a New Jersey support order in another state or actions under UIFSA, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss registration of an out-of-state support order in New Jersey, registering a New Jersey support order in another state or actions under UIFSA, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.